 To enable the development and maintenance of the adult education functions delegated by the Secretary of State, the GLA has devised a framework for the collection, processing and storage of data.
-This section sets out the approach to data management of the AEB to ensure processes are standardised, compliant and clear.
+This section sets out the approach to data management of the ASF to ensure processes are standardised, compliant and clear.

-3.1 Data collection
+3.1 Data Collection

-3.1.1 The GLA, DfE and ESFA will continue to maintain a Data Sharing Agreement (DSA) permitting the monthly transfer of AEB delivery data collected by providers in the Individualised Learner Record (ILR).
+- 3.1.1 The GLA, DfE and ESFA will continue to maintain a Data Sharing Agreement (DSA) permitting the monthly transfer of ASF delivery data collected by providers in the Individualised Learner Record (ILR).
 The ILR is an ongoing, nationally specified collection of data about learners and the learning undertaken by them from providers.
-Data are transferred between parties using securely encrypted processes, with passwordprotected access to ESFA systems, and a two-factor verification process to access DfE systems.

-- 3.1.2 To carry out the delegated functions, the GLA is receiving some supplementary data direct from AEB providers for validation purposes, uploaded to OwnCloud (also known as FileCloud), a file sharing server; and supplementary data uploaded to the GLA Open Project System (GLA OPS), or its Skills Gateway platform.
-Uploads require password protected login access by providers and include: - Monthly learner aggregated data in funding reports - Supporting evidence for funding claims - Detailed subcontracting plans - Financial Health Assessments - Detailed delivery plans - Funding Claim data returns - 3.1.3 In addition, the GLA directly collects supplementary information from providers which is shared with the Department of Work and Pensions (DWP) and is used to evaluate AEB Procured provision and for monitoring purposes in line with European Commission regulatory requirements.
-Delivery under the AEB Procured programme will conclude at the end of the 2022-23 academic year.
-However, providers will continue to be managed under the existing arrangements until the programme is formally closed after the reconciliation process in January 2024. - 3.1.4 The GLA will continue to work proactively with DfE and ESFA through the monthly Devolution Data Governance Group to identify data needs.
-Where it is recognised that additional data requirements go beyond what is currently collected in the ILR, such as the supplementary data required for GLA AEB Procured provision, the GLA and the ESFA will work together to manage potential changes to the system and minimise new data provision demands on providers, as well as to ensure efforts are not duplicated between commissioning bodies. - 3.1.5 The GLA will continue to gather intelligence through provider engagement work on the most useful data to support the GLA initiatives outlined in the Skills for Londoners Framework.
-Implementation of this work will be informed by the Skills for Londoners Board; undertaken in consultation with providers; and incremental to balance the impact on providers with the possible benefits to be realised gathering data.
+Data are transferred between parties using securely encrypted processes, with password-protected access to ESFA systems, and a two-factor verification process to access DfE systems. - 3.1.2 To carry out the delegated functions, the GLA receives some supplementary data directly from ASF providers for validation purposes, uploaded to GLA ShareFile, a file sharing server; and supplementary data uploaded to the GLA Open Project System (GLA OPS), or its Skills Gateway platform.
+Uploads require password protected login access by providers and include: - Monthly learner aggregated data in funding reports - Supporting evidence for funding claims - Detailed subcontracting plans - Financial Health Assessments - Detailed delivery plans - Funding Claim data returns - 3.1.3 The GLA will continue to work proactively with DfE and ESFA through the monthly Devolution Data Governance Group to identify data needs.
+Where it is recognised that additional data requirements go beyond what is currently collected in the ILR, the GLA and the ESFA will work together to manage potential changes to the system and minimise new data provision demands on providers, as well as to ensure efforts are not duplicated between commissioning bodies. - 3.1.4 The GLA will continue to gather intelligence through provider engagement work on the most useful data to support the GLA initiatives outlined in the Skills for Londoners Framework.
+Implementation of this work will be informed by the Skills for Londoners Board; undertaken in consultation with providers; and incremental to balance the impact on providers with the possible benefits to be realised by gathering data.

-3.2 Data processing
+3.2 Data Processing